 Knowledge Is Power

-Oh speaking of reading, this includes all the signage in the house as well.
+Oh speaking of reading, don’t skip on reading the signs in the house as well.
 The Control in-game map is… challenging.
 It only gives you a vague outline of the world you walk around.
 It’s the in-game signs — like those you would see in any office building — that actually point you toward specific rooms, elevators, and points of interest.

 Elevate Your Travels